 Step 1: Gather Your Tools and Materials

-• Screwdriver or wrench (if necessary)
+- Screwdriver or wrench (if needed)

-• A clean rag or shop vacuum (optional)
+- Clean rag or vacuum (optional)

 Step 2: Locate the Air Filter Housing